 If you think you and your spouse agree on most issues, we recommend you use mediation first to help you and your spouse find common ground to end your marriage (or domestic partnership) with less bitterness.

 If you don’t agree on anything (or so it would seem), we start with negotiation because courtroom battles are a last resort not a default strategy.
 Divorce or legal separation is best accomplished through cooperation, especially if you have children.

 When considering a divorce or legal separation, you may find the process exhausting and overwhelming — Sibus is here to help!

 If you are going through a divorce or need help with another family law matter, connect with our lawyers.
-Call (858)-522-9782 or text (858)-717-8040.
-You may also schedule a meeting online.
-We represent people in San Diego, California.
+Call or text (858) 717-8040 or click here to book your Legal Advice and Strategy Session.
+We represent people in the County of San Diego, California.